 By creating something valuable, you can offer it to your site readers and drive readers to join your email list on autopilot.

-I recommend creating a helpful resource that is relevant to you and your coaching niche, to ensure you are only getting people signing up to access your freebie that would also be interested in your paid-for coaching packages.
+I recommend creating a helpful resource relevant to you and your coaching niche.
+Creating highly relevant content will ensure you only get people signing up for your freebie who would also be interested in your paid-for coaching packages.

 These freebies can include: